Winter Half Marathon Program

 Cost: Online registration is $80.
 This does NOT include entry into a goal race, but does include a premium.

-Target Race: The B&A Half Marathon on March 26, 2023 though participants may choose to run another winter/spring race.
+Target Race: The B&A Half Marathon on Sunday, March 24, 2024 though participants may choose to participate in another winter/spring race.
 Additionally, running a goal race is not required to participate and those who just want to train with a group are also welcome.

 Orientation: